 UI component Notes End-User License Agreement (EULA) and Terms of Service To create the server image, you must accept - on behalf of your organization - the End-User License Agreement and Terms of Service.
 Installations deployed from the image will not prompt users to review the license agreement.
 Serial number, email address and password The Proof of Entitlement Certificate email contains the required serial number, which is assigned to the corel.com account used when creating the server image.
 For more information, see "Before creating a server image" on page 6.
 A valid serial number and your corel.com account information, such as email address and password, are required to access internet-based features, product updates, and the Content Exchange.
 Ensure your corel.com account password does not contain special characters.
 Image Location Type the full (UNC) path in the box provided, or click Change to browse to that location.
 To prevent installation problems, limit the path to 89 characters.
 Content location If you have added extra content to a network shared folder, type the full path to the content folder, or click Change to browse to the folder.
-Product Updates (updated in CorelDRAW Graphics Suite 2017) You can choose to: • automatically update the product • check for updates and let the user choose when to install them • never check for updates.
-You can access these options only after entering your email address and password.
+Product Updates You can choose to: • automatically update the product • check for updates and let the user choose when to install them • never check for updates.
+You can access these options only after entering the corel.com account user credentials.

-UI component Notes Internet features This option allows workstations to access Internet-based features such as the Content Exchange, and QR code.
-You can access this option only after entering your email address and password.
+UI component Notes Internet features This option allows workstations to access internet-based features such as the Content Exchange and QR code.
+You can access this option only after entering the corel.com account user credentials.